delawaremathguy/ShoppingList15/README.md

 Major changes that you will find in this release of the project are:

-* Cloud-syncing across devices on the same Apple ID is implemented with the proper entitlements having been added to the project.
+* Cloud-syncing across devices on the same Apple ID is implemented.
+You can build the list on your iPad, then take your iPhone to the store with the updated list.

-  * To use Cloud-syncing, you will need an Apple Developer account, you will need to manage app signing, and you must specify your own bundle identifier.
+  * The proper entitlements have been added to this project; but to actually turn on Cloud-syncing, you will need an Apple Developer account, you will need to manage app signing, and you must specify your own bundle identifier.
 See comments in PersistentStore.swift.

 * I have separated what were dual-purpose "AddOrModify" views for both Items and Locations so that we now have a "ModifyExisting" view that is presented via a NavigationLink, and an "AddNew" view that is brought up by a sheet.

-* Alerts and sheets may prefer to use a presentation syntax of `.alert(item:)` or `.sheet(item:)`, using a slightly newer design pattern based on class objects (and not structs with protocol requirements).
+* Alerts and sheets may now prefer to use a presentation syntax of `.alert(item:)` or `.sheet(item:)`, using a slightly newer design pattern based on class objects for the necessary identifiable items (*rather than structs having protocol requirements as in ShoppingList14*).
 There is an obvious advantage here -- once you "get" the implementation idea, that every such item is a little bit of a "view model" to drive an alert or sheet, any one view can use a single `.alert` or `.sheet` modifier based on a single `@State` variable to handle any number of possible alerts and sheets, depending on how you set up the (Identifiable) variable.
 So the "one alert/one sheet per view" restriction of SwiftUI is no longer (necessarily!) a concern with this design pattern.

 * The functionality of what was SearchBarView (by Simon Ng) has been replaced using the iOS 15 native `.searchable()` view modifier.